gopinathsjsu/team-project-the-avengers/README.md

 ## XP Core Values Followed
 ### Simplicity
 Our team followed the simplicity aspect of the 5 XP core values.
 While coding the backend and frontend, we tried to make the code as simple as possible so that if a problem arises in the future, we would know where it is coming from.
-We avoided writing complicated code that we would not be able to understand if we do come back to it.
+We avoided writing complicated code so that we would be able to understand it if we do come back to it.

 ## Diagrams
 ### Use Case Diagram